 Finding translators for French Canadian is much more difficult than finding them for other languages.
 Therefore, lists of already translated words need to be included here as well.

-The best translator is a person or a book, because Internet and other electronic translators are not always reliable when translating more than a single word.
+The best translator is a person or a book because the internet and other electronic translators are not always reliable when translating more than a single word.
 They cannot understand the context in which you are speaking.

 The good news is that while French Canadian certainly has its nuances and is distinct from Parisian French, you'll find that most common French words and phrases hold true across the different variations and dialects.
 If you've ever enjoyed an apéritif in the foyer or purchased a souvenir at a boutique, you've already had a brush with the French language.
 It just takes practice and immersion to learn more.